 - If this is your first research project at Shepherd, please complete an authorized training course.
-Shepherd will accept its own authorized CITI training certificate, as well as the previously accepted NIH Office of Extramural Research Protecting Human Research Participants course certificate.
+Shepherd will accept its own authorized CITI training certificate.
 Any other certificate must be validated by the IRB Chair BEFORE you apply.
 Retain an electronic copy of the certificate.
 For more information on the CITI Shepherd course: student investigators must contact their faculty sponsors.
 Faculty investigators must contact the IRB Chair.

 If you have submitted a proposal to the Shepherd IRB previously, please make sure your authorized training course certificate is still valid (these certificates are valid for three years from the completion date).
 If it is not valid, you will need to renew it.
 Note that while the Shepherd IRB will accept the previously accepted NIH Office of Extramural Research Protecting Human Research Participants course certificate for current holders, the IRB will not accept an NIH certificate with a renewal date of September 16, 2018 or later.